flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    No EFB (flyPad) visible in cockpit.
+    No EFB (flyPad) visible in the cockpit.

     ^^Root Cause^^